 Gluteus Medius Pain Symptoms:

-Gluteus Medius pain will generally feel like nagging low back pain and pain along the upper buttock region.
-This pain can be brought on by a single event such as lifting a couch, but also can occur gradually from performing physical activity at a high volume.
-After Gluteus Medius is tight and causing pain, staying on your feet for too long can be very uncomfortable.
+Gluteus Medius pain generally feels like nagging low back pain and pain along the upper buttocks.
+This pain can be triggered by a single event such as lifting a couch, but also can occur gradually from performing physical activity over a long time.
+Once Gluteus Medius is tight and in pain, staying on your feet for too long can be very uncomfortable.

 Additional Gluteus Medius pain symptoms: